 The first step is to pick up some puppy chew toys that are suitable for the age bracket your pup is in.
 Pay attention to their size, too, as some may be more suitable for tiny mouths or giant breeds.

 🐾Top tip: Remember, even if they look like tug toys, puppies shouldn’t play tug games until their adult teeth have all come through.

 Try to keep everything you don’t want your pupper to chew out of their reach, and present them with any new toy so they know it’s a special treat just for them.
 When they chew their toys, give a little praise – no need to go crazy, but help them understand that they’re doing an okay thing.
 Then, if you catch them with something they aren’t allowed, simply tell them ‘no’, give them one of their own toys, and praise them when they turn their attention to that instead!

 🐾Top tip: Don’t yell at your puppy for chewing the wrong thing, even if you’re sure they know the difference between your shoes and their own toy!
 Sometimes, puppies like to chew things that smell like their owners for comfort, and they really aren’t able to process harsh scolding in a productive way.
 Of course, some materials (like leather and wood) are naturally appealing to pupsters.
 Just remove the item, clean up without a word and give them their own toy.

 At a young age, pups love to learn and the best way to do that is by interacting with you and their surroundings.
-They’re naturally inclined to do that with their mouths, but now you know how to stop a puppy nipping, so you can focus on their cute button noses instead of their needle-like puppy teeth.
+They’re naturally inclined to do that with their mouths, but now you know how to stop a puppy from biting, so you can focus on their cute button noses instead of their needle-like nipping puppy teeth.
 Happy playtime!